Strawberry-Team/ucode-connect-Track-FullStack-uevent-admin/README.md

    <h3>
       <p align="center">
          <sub><i>
-            ucode connect uevent "Univent" Admin Panel is the project of ucode connect the Track FullStack programming bootcamp<br />
+            ucode connect uevent "Univent" is the project of ucode connect the Track FullStack programming bootcamp<br />
-            lasting 5 weeks (March 31, 2025 - May 2, 2025),<br />
+            lasting 5 weeks (March 31, 2025 - May 2, 2025),<br />where the NestJS with TypeScript and React with Next.js were used to develop the event ticketing service.<br /><br />
-            built with NestJS and AdminJS, it provides a secure web-based interface for managing users, companies, events and payment data.
+            The purpose: create an event ticketing service to unite people with the same interests<br />using the whole cycle of Challenge Based Learning framework with a team.
          </i></sub>
       </p>
    </h3>